Free Will in Ancient Thought

 Prompts for Unit 4

 • Explain what Frede means when he says that "now [in the Platonists and Peripatetics] reason does appear in two roles" (A Free Will, 39).
-Be sure to explain what the thinks these two roles are.
+Explain what the thinks these two roles are.

 Prompt for Unit 5